-The main objectives of GDPR are simple to maintain personal data protection.
-With that in mind, here are various ways to make your website GDPR compliant.
+The main objectives of GDPR are simple: to maintain personal data protection.
+With that in mind, here are ways to make a website GDPR-compliant.

 To be GDPR compliant, businesses must seek explicit consent from users to track their online behavior via cookies.
-To do so, websites should include a pop-up on the user’s first visit to accept or decline consent on cookie usage.
-Furthermore, the pop-up should include a link direct to the privacy, cookies, and other relevant policy documents for users to easily review.
+To do so, websites should include a pop-up cookie banner on the user’s first visit to accept or decline consent on cookie usage.
+Furthermore, the pop-up should include a link directly to the privacy, cookies, and other data collection policy documents for users to easily review.

 Secure Data Storage

 GDPR security compliance requires organizations to secure all customer data they collect.
-Businesses should encrypt the collected data with regards to its sensitivity.
+Businesses should encrypt the collected data depending on its sensitivity.
 Encryption makes data unreadable unless it’s unencrypted, mitigating the risks associated with breaches.